Peanut Sauce

 - 2 cloves garlic, minced

-– 1/4 cup warm water (adjust for consistency)
+- 1/2 cup warm water (adjust for desired consistency)

 Servings and Cooking Time

-This recipe yields approximately 4 servings.
-Preparation time is about 10 minutes, with no cooking time required.
+This recipe makes about 2 cups of peanut sauce, which serves approximately 8 people.
+Preparation time is around 10 minutes, with no cooking required.

 Nutritional Value